qmlab/go-job-scheduler/README.md

-# Simple job scheduler
+# Go Job Scheduler

-Job scheduler that executes jobs based on priority and then time order.
+Job scheduler that executes jobs as forked processes based on priority and then time order.
 To enhance fairness, priority can be automatically adjusted based on waiting time.

+Jobs added longer than a TTL will be cancelled.

+Jobs running for longer than TTR will be suspended and requeued.

+Jobs can be controlled (stop/resume/pause) at any time.
+The scheduler will learn the change and adapt the queues to it.

+Scheduler can be safely shut down using Close() call at any time.
+It will cancel all running forked processes.

 ## Goals
 * Isolation of child process from main process